Volunteering with 4-H

 NEW FOR 2017-2018:

-Volunteers only need to re-enroll once every 3 years.
+Volunteers only need to renew once every 3 years.

 Things to Note:

-- Watch your email or mailbox in September for information that will let you know if you need to re-enroll or not.
+- Emails or letters were sent to volunteers in September 2017 to let you know if you needed to renew or not.

-How do I know if I need to re-enroll?
+How do I know if I need to renew?

 What if I was a newly screened volunteer in 2016-2017?

-- You will be re-enrolled automatically by Regional Support Staff.
+- You were renewed automatically by Regional Support Staff.

 Safety of Minors training links

 (Note: If you don't see the video, please try a different browser.
 You should see the video BEFORE the survey questions that ask for your name, email, etc.)